sfstoolbox/theory/d_nfchoa/index.rst

 Line Source
 ~~~~~~~~~~~

-For a spherical secondary source distribution with radius :math:`R_0` the spherical
+For a spherical secondary source distribution with radius :math:`R_0` the
-coefficients of a line source :eq:`line-source-spherical-coefficients` and of
+spherical coefficients of a line source :eq:`line-spherical-coefficients` and of
-the Green's function :eq:`G_spherical` are inserted into :eq:`D_spherical` and
+the Green's function :eq:`freq-greens-function-spherical` are inserted into
-yield :cite:`Hahn2015`, eq.
+:eq:`freq-drivingfunction-spherical` and yield :cite:`Hahn2015`, eq.
 (20)

 .. math::
-    :label: D.nfchoa.ls.3D
+    :label: freq-drivingfunction-nfchoa-3d-line

     D_{\text{spherical}}(\theta_0,\phi_0,\w) = A(\w) \frac{1}{2 R_0^2}
         \sum_{n=0}^{\infty} \sum_{m=-n}^{n}